Nhyiraba/SPOandOneDriveSiteAdminReportGenerator/README.md

-# SPOandOneDriveSiteAdminReportGenerator
+# SPO and OneDrive Site Collection Administrator Report Generator
 Generates SharePoint and OneDrive site collection admin report

-# Written by Narh Daniel Tetteh, if you have any error, reach out to me on techjollof@gmail.com
+### Written by Narh Daniel Tetteh, if you have any error, reach out to me on techjollof@gmail.com
-# NO WARRENT GUARANTEED
+### NO WARRENT GUARANTEED
-# SAMPLE – AS IS, NO WARRANTY This script assumes a connection to SharePoint powershell.
+### SAMPLE – AS IS, NO WARRANTY This script assumes a connection to SharePoint powershell.

     .SYNOPSIS
         Generate SPO/OneDrive site administrators report